ellesandrinevillanueva/Villanueva_ProgrammingAssignment2/README.md

       79,  80,  81,  82,  83,  84,  85,  86,  87,  88,  89,  90,  91,
       92,  93,  94,  95,  96,  97,  98,  99, 100])
 ```
+``np.arange`` creates a one-dimensional array that contains integers from 1-100.

 ```
 new_c = C ** 3